NCH-Motion-Laboratory/gaitutils/docs/install.rst

 Package configuration
 =====================

 The first import of the package (see 'Verification' above) should create a config file named ``.gaitutils.cfg`` in your home directory.
 You can edit the file to reflect your own system settings.
 You can also change config items from the graphical user interface (go to File/Options) and save either into ``.gaitutils.cfg`` (will be automatically loaded on startup) or some other file.

-The most important settings to customize are described below, by
+The most important settings to customize are described below, by section:
-section:

 [general]
 ---------

-If you want to plot normal data for Plug-in Gait variables, edit ``normaldata_files`` to reflect the path to your normaldata file.
-``.gcd`` and ``.xlsx`` (Polygon normal data export) file formats are supported.
+If you want to plot normal data for Plug-in Gait variables, edit ``normaldata_files`` to reflect the path to your normaldata file. ``.gcd`` and ``.xlsx`` (Polygon normal data export) file formats are supported.

 [emg]
 -----

 Set ``devname`` to name of your EMG device shown in Nexus (for example 'Myon EMG').
 When reading data from Nexus, analog devices cannot be reliably identified, except by name.
 This setting does not affect reading c3d files.

-``channel_labels`` has the following structure:
+``channel_labels`` has the following structure: ``{'ch1': 'EMG channel 1',
-``{'ch1': 'EMG channel 1', 'ch2': 'EMG channel 2', ...}`` Edit ``ch1``,
+'ch2': 'EMG channel 2', ...}`` Edit ``ch1``, ``ch2`` etc. to match your EMG
-``ch2`` etc. to match your EMG channel names (as shown in Nexus).
+channel names (as shown in Nexus).
 Edit the descriptions as you desire.
 Partial matches for channel names are sufficient, e.g. if you have a channel named 'RGas14' in Nexus you can specify the name as 'RGas'.
 In case of conflicting names, a warning will be given and the shortest matching name will be picked.

 [plot]
 ------

-``default_model_cycles`` and ``default_emg_cycles`` specify which gait
+``default_model_cycles`` and ``default_emg_cycles`` specify which gait cycles to plot by default.
-cycles to plot.
 The options are

 -  ``'all'``: plot all gait cycles
 -  ``'forceplate'``: plot all cycles that begin on valid forceplate